REX2626/Astro-Attack/README.md

 Console:
 Allow cursor to go from left of text straight to the right of text Add del button, to delete text from the right

+Make it so you have to be near to a station to click on it

+Stations can be docked with

+Missions (stations will give a reward for completing a mission)
+    Add mission menu:
+        Accepting and declining buttons working
+        Reward buttons and reward screen
+        Better progress bar
+        Make it look nicer
+        Mission manager can show 3 missions - declining them cycles them - only one mission activated at a time

+    Mission player ui:
+        Progress bar and info on right side of screen during game Maybe add a hotkey to quickly pull of mission menu

+    Add different types of missions
+    Make it so that missions can be randomly generated based on the difficulty Randomly generate rewards